Institute of Molecular Evolution

 Welcome to the Institute of Molecular Evolution at Heinrich-Heine-Universität Düsseldorf.
-Our main scientific interests are endosymbiosis, early evolution, the origin of life, cell evolution, genome evolution and compartmentalized energy metabolism with emphasis on chloroplasts, mitochondria, and hydrogenosomes.
+Our main scientific interests are endosymbiosis, cell evolution, genome evolution, early evolution, the origin of life, and the origin of metabolism from H2 dependent CO2 reduction at hydrothermal vents on the early Earth.

 Realistic gene transfer to gene duplication ratios identify different roots in the bacterial phylogeny using a tree reconciliation method

 Jessica Wimmer successfully finished her doctorate with the thesis entitled

 Dr. Martina Preiner receives Düsseldorfer Förderpreis für Wissenschaften 2021

 Ancestral state reconstructions trace mitochondria but not phagocytosis to the last eukaryotic common ancestor

 Bill Martin speaks about his research:

 In German and English